Works in progress

 Selected proceedings papers

 - C.A.
 Bergey, M.E.
 O'Keeffe & R.D.
 Hawkins (2024).
 A longitudinal analysis of children's communicative acts.
-46th annual meeting of the Cognitive Science Society.
-CogSci Proceedings.
+Cognitive Science Society Meeting.

 - C. Bergey*, B.C.
 Morris* & D. Yurovsky (2020).
 Children hear more about what is atypical than what is typical.
-42nd annual meeting of the Cognitive Science Society.
-PsyArXiv.
+Cognitive Science Society Meeting.

 * denotes joint first authorship